mpgoulet/cl-search/README.md

 # cl-search
-lj eats beef jerky by the seashore,
+lj eats beef jerky by the seashore